 - type in the keywords of your topic in the search box

-- each search can return many results (much like Google), so you must use the filters to refine your search results
+- use the filters to refine your search results

 - try using the Advanced Search and narrow by Subject terms (controlled vocabulary)